AlexTISYoung/snipar/docs/tutorial.rst

 The genotype data has been simulated so that there are 3000 independent families, where 1000 have two siblings but no parents genotyped, 1000 have one parent genotyped and a 50% chance of having a genotyped sibling, and the final 1000 have both parents genotyped and a 50% chance of having a genotyped sibling.
 The example data includes :ref:`observed genotype data <observed genotypes>` formatted in both PLINK .bed format (chr_1.bed) and phased genotype data in .bgen format (chr_1.bgen with associated sample file chr_1.sample).
+The folder also contains partial data—for example, chr_1_trios_sibs.bgen, which includes individuals with complete parental genotypes as well as individuals without parents but with siblings.
+This allows users to apply various estimators to different types of data.

 Inferring IBD between siblings
 ------------------------------